Personal Financial Management for Bankruptcy

 • AnnualCreditReport.com: This site provides individuals with free credit reports once a year.

 • Equifax, Experian, and Transunion are the three major credit bureaus that issue credit reports.
-Their sites provide information about the types of information on a credit report and they provide credit scores for a nominal fee.
+Their sites provide information about content included in a credit report and they provide credit scores for a nominal fee.

 • MyFICO.com: This site provides information about the formula used to calculate most credit scores.